AI proposes. People approve. Knowledge keeps itself honest.

 Sources

-+— Slack #security · thread 2026-04-03
++— Slack #policy · thread 2026-04-03

 WiseWare does not replace the systems where work happens.